"Why do you teach? Don't you get tired of showing people how to set a shutter speed, or what depth of field means, over and over again?"

 So, why do I patiently explain camera settings over and over and over again?
 Silly question.

-Courses and workshops are held in Sylvia's studio in downtown Fergus, central to Guelph, Kitchener, Orangeville and the Toronto area.
+Courses and workshops are held at my studio in downtown Fergus, in the historic Fergus Marketplace building, central to Guelph, Kitchener, Orangeville and the Toronto area.
 This large venue has the space for practical work during class time, while it's location close to the Grand River and the Elora Gorge make it an exceptional starting point for field trips and photo walks.

 Can't make it to an in-class program, or live too far away?
 Classes are also offered on-line, in recognition of varied schedules and distances.
 In addition to regular programming, private or semi-private lessons can be scheduled.